max-mapper/get-dat/markdown/02-link.md

 # Sharing data

-We are going to start by using `dat` to share a folder located in the **virtual machine** and downloading it to your **local machine**.
-In this folder, you'll see:

-  - `cat.png`, a wonderful picture of a cat
-  - `welcome.txt`, information about this server.

-Let's move these files to your local machine using `dat`!
+We are going to start by using `dat` to share a folder.
+First you have to pick a folder with some files in it on your machine.
+If you can't find one, try making one on your Desktop called 'dat-test' and put a couple screenshots or other images in it.
+The folder can be any size, but something at least a couple megabytes in total size will be more fun to test out.

 ## `dat share`

 First, let's create a link to share these files.
+If you're new to the command line, check out [Command Line Bootcamp](http://rik.smith-unna.com/command_line_bootcamp/?id=ocd6pv8xa0i) before moving on.

-Type the following in the **virtual terminal** in the browser window:
+Type the following in your terminal (replacing the `cd` path with the actual path your test folder):

 ```
+$ cd ~/Desktop/dat-test
 $ dat share
 ```

 This will create a link, that looks like `dat://...`.
-Your output in the **virtual terminal** will look something like this:
+Your output should look something like this:

 ```
 $ dat share